Streisand VPN: How to install and configure (Tutorial)

 [streisand-gateway : Success!]
 Server setup is complete.
 The `HOSTNAME.html` instructions file in the generated-docs folder is ready to give to friends, family members, and fellow activists.
 Press Enter to continue.:

 Enter and then check out the

-HOSTNAME.html file in your browser of choice, and you’ll see extensive directions on how to download the SSL certificate that will allow you to connect to your new Streisand server.
+HOSTNAME.html file in your browser of choice, and you’ll see extensive directions on how to download the SSL certificate that will allow you to connect to your new Streisand VPN server.
 Follow the instructions according to your operating system or browser of choice—while you can only install Streisand from a Linux/OS X system, you can certainly connect to your existing Streisand server from a Windows machine.

 Once you have the certificate installed, you can access your server via your IP address and the username/password combination that’s generated.
 There’s also a Tor/.onion link available for those who want to use that protocol instead of HTTPS.

 After entering your username and unique password, you’ll see documentation on how to connect to the various services enabled.
 The really cool thing about Streisand’s documentation is that it’s completely customized to your server’s IP address.
 There are built-in instructions for OpenVPN, L2TP/IPsec, Wireguard, Tor, and more.